miguelmota/solidity-audit-checklist/README.md

 - [ ] There are no arithmetic overflows/underflows in math operations.
 - [ ] Using the OpenZeppelin safe math library [[?](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/math)].
 - [ ] Ether or tokens cannot be accidentally sent to the address `0x0`.
+- [ ] Conditions are checked using `require` before operations and state changes.
-- [ ] State is being set first, transfer actions last.
+- [ ] State is being set before and performing actions.
 - [ ] Protected from reentry attacks.
 - [ ] Properly implements the ERC20 interface [[?](https://github.com/ethereum/eips/issues/20)].
 - [ ] Only using modifier if necessary in more than one place.